Data Centers in Frauenfeld

 Natural Disaster Risk

-The primary environmental risks for the region, though still rated as low, include:
+The primary natural hazards to consider, though still rated low, are: